Brlaney/words/md/words/alley.md

 **Audio Reference:** alley001

 ## Definitions:
-- {bc}a garden or park walk bordered by trees or bushes
+- **:** a garden or park walk bordered by trees or bushes
-- {bc}the space on each side of a tennis doubles court between the sideline and the service sideline
+- **:** the space on each side of a tennis doubles court between the sideline and the service sideline
-- {bc}an area in a baseball outfield between two outfielders when they are in normal positions *Example:* hit a line drive into the {wi}alley{/wi}
+- **:** an area in a baseball outfield between two outfielders when they are in normal positions *Example:* hit a line drive into the `alley`
-- {bc}a narrow street
+- **:** a narrow street
-- {bc}an extensive region where destructive natural phenomena of a specified type (such as tornadoes) occur often or are likely to occur
+- **:** an extensive region where destructive natural phenomena of a specified type (such as tornadoes) occur often or are likely to occur
-  *Example:* The most obvious tornado {wi}alley{/wi} extends from the plains of northwest Texas eastward into north Texas and then northward across Oklahoma, Kansas, and eastern Nebraska.
+  *Example:* The most obvious tornado `alley` extends from the plains of northwest Texas eastward into north Texas and then northward across Oklahoma, Kansas, and eastern Nebraska.

 ## Short Definitions:
 - a garden or park walk bordered by trees or bushes